THE BOY IN THE GIVING TREE IS A RUTHLESS MONSTER WHO MUST BE STOPPED

 Book reviews have praised the Giving Tree as a “parable on the joys of giving.”
 What joys?
 This tree is barren.
 It is a trunk, left only with the carvings of the child who has stripped it bare, like the poor sap still sporting a heart tattoo encircling the name of a lover who left them long ago.

-No!
-No!
-What is wrong with you?
+What is wrong with you?!
 He is 70 years old.
 It’s time to cut the chord!

 You know why he is old and sad?
 After a lifetime spent doing nothing but taking, he has no idea what love is.
 I’m going to go out on a limb and guess that his she’ll-love-me-if-only-I-have-a-house wife has walked out on him and he’s cat’s-cradled his kid to the point of the child not even returning his phone calls because, “I’d love to dad if I could find the time.
 But it’s been sure nice talking to you.”